Overnight Camp: Girls 8-15 years / Boys 10-15 years

-In the event a child becomes sick, a camp counselor will escort the child to our camp officer where basic illnesses that arise (stomach ache, dehydration, headache, etc.) can be easily managed.
-Where an illness or injury exists that is best cared for by a physician, the guardian/parent will be contacted to pick the child up from camp.
+In the event a child becomes sick, a camp counselor will escort the child to our camp office where basic illnesses that arise (stomach ache, dehydration, headache, etc.) can be easily managed.
+When an illness or injury exists that is best cared for by a physician, the guardian/parent will be contacted to pick the child up from camp.
 Any parent can let us know what communications they would like to have with us regarding their child’s medical care.

 What if my child gets homesick?

 Believe it or not, very few children at camp get truly homesick.
 Certainly, there are times when campers have moments of homesickness.
 Most often, episodes of homesickness occur during the quiet times of the typical camp day.